How Race-Based Policies Are Harming South Africa: Ernst Roets

 China is playing the long game when it's coming to Africa.

-Uh uh and the extent to which China is strengthening its grip on the African continent, but also especially in South Africa.
+And the extent to which China is strengthening its grip on the African continent, but also especially in South Africa, I'm not sure how noble or genuine their relationship with these African nations are.

-I it seems to be much more opportunistic than real friendship.
+It seems to be much more opportunistic than real friendship.

 But I think from the African perspective, they are very open to this.

-There was this scandal in the um African Union headquarters a few years ago, with which was built largely by China, and it came out that uh early in the mornings after midnight, all the information was downloaded from the databases and it was sent to a a server in Shanghai, I believe.
+And it came out that early in the mornings, after midnight, all the information was downloaded from the databases and it was sent to a server in Shanghai, I believe.

-And this was revealed, and everyone was angry about this, but nothing really happened after that, because I think they were just so grateful for for the financial support from China.
+And this was revealed, and everyone was angry about this, but nothing really happened after that, because I think they were just so grateful for the financial support from China.

-And it's also happening with South Africa, and I think part of the reason is the access to mineral resources.
+And I think part of the reason is the access to mineral resources.

 Some of them publicly say this.

-They would say, well, if the economy crashes, China will come in, China will pick up the bill.
+They would say, well, if the economy crashes, China will come in.

 And they sort of gloat about that.